History

 The Royal College of Dental Surgeons of Ontario (RCDSO) opened the Faculty as Canada’s first dental school in 1875.
 James Branston Willmott (often referred to as the Father of Dental Education in Canada) was our first Dean.

-Since then, we have established all the specialty programs recognised by the Royal College of Dental Surgeons of Ontario (RCDSO) – first Orthodontics in 1945, the final being Prosthodontics in 1981.
+Since then, we have established all the specialty programs recognised by the Royal College of Dental Surgeons of Ontario (RCDSO) – first with Dental Public Health in 1944, the final being Endodontics in 1993.

 To date, our Anaesthesia program (established in 1960) is the only program in Canada specific to dental anaesthesia training.